+Staff and researchers are required to submit any significant electronic resources or datasets created as a result of research available in an accessible and appropriate depository.
 In the case that CBRL is the majority funder of the research, for example in the case that the researcher is employed by CBRL, your award terms and conditions will provide that you must acknowledge CBRL's support on publication, and may set out terms on the ownership or use of intellectual property including research data in your employment contract.
-In the case that external funders also make claim to intellectual property, this must be clarified in writing before the commencement of the research activities.
-It is the responsibility of the researcher to understand and meet their obligations in this regard.
-CBRL requests that all funded researchers acknowledge CBRL support in any publications that result from CBRL-funded research.
+In the case that external funders also make claim to intellectual property, this must be clarified in writing before the commencement of the research activities.#CBRL requests that all funded researchers acknowledge CBRL support in any publications that result from CBRL-funded research.